187 Lamberta

-Lamberta (minor planet designation: 187 Lamberta) is a main-belt asteroid that was discovered by Corsican-born French astronomer Jérôme Eugène Coggia on April 11, 1878, and named after the astronomer Johann Heinrich Lambert.
+187 Lamberta is a main-belt asteroid that was discovered by Corsican-born French astronomer Jérôme Eugène Coggia on April 11, 1878, and named after the astronomer Johann Heinrich Lambert.
 It was the second of Coggia's five asteroid discoveries.

 The spectrum matches a classification of a C-type asteroid, which may mean it has a composition of primitive carbonaceous materials.
 It is a dark object as indicated by the low albedo and has an estimated size of about 131 km.